 Of course, not everyone will even consider sleeving.
 Casual players that just want to play the game and have fun, won’t care much about it, or may not even have heard of it.
-On the other hand, enthusiasts, that are meticulous about their collection, will go to great lengths to make sure their games are properly pimped out: sleeves, custom inserts, and other accessories.
+On the other hand, enthusiasts, who are meticulous about their collections, will go to great lengths to make sure their games are properly pimped out: sleeves, custom inserts, and other accessories.

 Why should you sleeve your cards?

 For physical protection against natural wear and tear.
 Also as a protection against accidents and careless players:

 - grease, spills, and stains from food and beverage;